pranay972/valuation_engine/README.md

 # Financial Valuation Engine

-A comprehensive, professional-grade financial valuation application built with Streamlit.
+A comprehensive, professional-grade financial valuation application built with FastAPI backend and React frontend.
 This tool provides enterprise-level DCF valuation, Monte Carlo simulation, comparable multiples analysis, and scenario testing - all with an intuitive, finance-professional-friendly interface.

 ## Features